The goals of the European Union are:

-The EU was created in the aftermath of the Second World War.
+The predecessor of the EU was created in the aftermath of the Second World War.
 The first steps were to foster economic cooperation: the idea being that countries that trade with one another become economically interdependent and so more likely to avoid conflict.

 What began as a purely economic union has evolved into an organization spanning policy areas, from climate, environment and health to external relations and security, justice and migration.
 A name change from the European Economic Community (EEC) to the European Union (EU) in 1993 reflected this.

 The EU has delivered more than half a century of peace, stability and prosperity, helped raise living standards and launched a single European currency: the euro.
-In 2012, the EU was awarded the Nobel Peace Prize for advancing the causes of peace, reconciliation, democracy and human rights in Europe.
+More than 340 million EU citizens in 19 countries now use it as their currency and enjoy its benefits.

-The single or 'internal' market is the EU's main economic engine, enabling most goods, services, money and people to move freely.
-Another key objective is to develop this huge resource also in other areas like energy, knowledge and capital markets to ensure that Europeans can draw the maximum benefit from it.
+The EU's main economic engine is the single market.
+It enables most goods, services, money and people to move freely.
+The EU aims to develop this huge resource to other areas like energy, knowledge and capital markets to ensure that Europeans can draw the maximum benefit from it.